dgoppenheimer/md-sims-old/content/blog/news/building-this-site.md

 linkTitle: "Building This Site"
 date: 2022-01-26
 description: >
-  This article provides a description of how I built this site using Hugo and the Docsy theme.
+  This blog post provides a description of how I built this site using Hugo and the Docsy theme.
 ---

 ### Introduction